 Make sure you provide the contact and address details of your nominated supervisor, along with a scanned copy of your special local supervisor’s letterhead, business card or similar.
 Don’t forget to explain the reasons why you’re making your request.

 You must have flagged your application with your nominated supervisor.
 Remember, once it’s received, the OUA Exam Services team will be contacting them to find out if they’re suitable.

 One final thing!
 If you’re applying for a special local supervisor because of disability reasons, you have to contact your university directly and apply for an alternative assessment arrangement (AAA).
 If you’re seeking a supervisor due to a disability, your application will only be considered if you have a university-approved AAA request.

-You‘ll be required to nominate a special local supervisor when applying.
+You‘ll be required to nominate a special local supervisor when applying to take your exam locally.
 Have a think about the types of supervisors that might be appropriate.
-We recommend university or TAFE examination officers, religious leaders, principals or teachers, librarians and corporate training officers.
+We recommend university or TAFE examination officers, principals or teachers, librarians and corporate training officers.

 Whoever they are, your chosen supervisor must speak English and must be available to supervise your exam on the chosen date and time.